 They say we live roughly 20 to 30 years behind in time.
-Whenever I tell people this, they don’t care to listen.
-But it’s true.
+Whenever I tell people this they don’t care to listen, but it’s true.
 I’ve seen enough video throughout my IT studies to all but confirm this.
-Every week or so we were shown a new documentary about tech in the classroom, a lot of which was intriguing, to say the least.
+Every week or so we were shown a new documentary about tech in the classroom, much of which was intriguing, to say the least.

-What makes me so confident is the striking similarities between these videos and the ones I was shown while studying conservation, something I did when I was even younger still.
-We watched videos most weeks in those classes too, and just about all of them were how global warming was obviously real and how the world is going to hell in a handbasket.
+What makes me so confident is the striking similarities between these videos and the ones shown while studying conservation, something I did when I was even younger still.
+We watched videos most weeks in those classes too, and just about all were on how global warming was obviously real and how the world is going to hell in a handbasket.
 I’d tell people this way back then.
 Nobody would listen.

 I don’t have any vivid memories of virtual reality or mixed reality from the videos I watched back in those days, but my guess is that those two things are going to be a big part of our future.
 Like Google Glass, they aren’t necessarily having the best of starts to their introductory phase into the world, but seldom do big changes in the way we do things take off quickly.
 Most petrol heads can’t stand the idea of electric cars taking over the world but give it a few decades and they will.
 Was there anything easier to bully a couple of decades ago than a geek and now who doesn’t know how to use computers?
 You don’t need to consume the world, it will eventually consume you, no matter how stubborn you are, once the majority of people have their say.

 Gamers have longed for the opportunity to get as close to real life graphics as they can.
 That is part of the attraction of gaming: immerse yourself in a false world that looks as realistic as possible.
 Another interesting side of the equation that novels such as Ready Player One have introduced is that a virtual reality could also offer people a cheaper alternative to the real world, so at least they can participate in some form of life again when the going gets tough.